CaffeineMC/lithium-fabric/lithium-mixin-config.md

 ### `mixin.shapes.specialized_shapes`
 (default: `true`)
 Specialized VoxelShape implementations are used for cuboid and empty shapes.
 Collisions with those shapes are optimized using a cuboid specific implementation

 ### `mixin.util`

 (default: `true`)
 Various utilities for other mixins

 ### `mixin.util.block_entity_retrieval`

 (default: `true`)
 Allows access to existing BlockEntities without creating new ones

+### `mixin.util.entity_movement_tracking`

+(default: `true`)
+System to notify subscribers of certain entity sections about position changes of certain entity types.
+Requirements:

+- `mixin.util.entity_section_position=true`

 ### `mixin.util.entity_section_position`

 (default: `true`)
 Entity sections store their position

 ### `mixin.util.inventory_change_listening`

 (default: `true`)
 Certain BlockEntity Inventories emit updates to their listeners when their stack list is changed or the inventory becomes invalid

 ### `mixin.util.inventory_comparator_tracking`

 (default: `true`)
 BlockEntity Inventories update their listeners when a comparator is placed near them
 Requirements: